ryuichiueda/slides_marp/advanced_vision/lesson5e.md

 ## Summary

 - Embedding
     - High-dimensional vectors can represent various relationships between words and tokens.
     - Practical embeddings can be created using learning methods such as skip-grams.
-- Applications such as ViT can also create embeddings for images.
+    - Embeddings for images are used for image applications.
 - Transformer
     - In short, it is a mechanism that incorporates context into the embedding using an attention mechanism.
     - <span style="color:red">More details next time</span>
-- Note: Location information can also be learned rather than hard-coded.
 - Reference: [[Kikuta 2025]](https://gihyo.jp/book/2025/978-4-297-15078-5)